kibojoe/kibojoe.github.io/download.md

 Code 23118

-- Fixed some errors in JWM codification (thank you <strong>jlribeiro</strong> - Kibojoe Linux),
+- Fixed some errors in JWM codification (thank you <strong>jlribeiro</strong> - Kibojoe Linux).
-- Fixed using the monitor brightness keys (thank you <strong>jlribeiro</strong> - Kibojoe Linux),
+- Fixed using the monitor brightness keys (thank you <strong>jlribeiro</strong> - Kibojoe Linux).
-- Fixed some errors in Pacli Package Manager codification (thank you <strong>excalibur1234</strong> - Manjaro Linux),
+- Fixed some errors in Pacli Package Manager codification (thank you <strong>excalibur1234</strong> - Manjaro Linux).
-- Fixed some errors notify-send and cron,
+- Fixed some errors notify-send and cron.
-- Adjustments in Theme Live Boot,
+- Adjustments in Theme Live Boot.
-- upnotifier script will look for updates every two hours,
+- upnotifier script will look for updates every two hours.
-- gtk3-classic replace gtk3,
+- gtk3-classic replace gtk3.
 - Packages updates and some corrections (Stable Update Manjaro 2018-01-19).

 ✓<strong>Stable version</strong>